DataVis9/musical-neural-net/README.md

     - print testing data to GenerateTestData.csv
     - print training labels to GenerateTrainLabels.csv
     - print testing labels to GenerateTestLabels.csv
+3. Make a new Notebook in Google Colab: https://colab.research.google.com/
-3. Copy code from `generator-trainer.py`, paste it into a Google Colab notebook
+3. Copy code in `generator-trainer.py` and paste it into your Google Colab notebook
 4. Click the triangle to run the neural net.
 Scroll down until you see an upload prompt.
 Use it to upload the needed files, located in .../SeveralLegalPairs/Datasets
     - GenerateTrainData.csv
     - GenerateTestData.csv
     - GenerateTrainLabels.csv
     - GenerateTestLabels.csv

-OneLegalPair and SeveralLegalPairs are roughly the same thing, just different kinds of data.